Sue: Isn’t this the same location as last week?

-As the tension rises, Sue starts to feel sorry for all the background characters who are dealing with this crap.
+Sue begins to feel sorry for the background characters who have to deal with this crap.

-Sue: The background noise in this place would drive you mad if you had to work there.
+Sue: That noise would drive you crazy if you had to work there.
 It sounds like an amusement arcade.

 Sue: She’s lovely.
 She’s a lot less severe than when we first met her.
 She’s settling in very nicely.

-Stahlman ignores the Doctor’s warnings and picks up a flask containing the green ooze.
+Stahlman ignores the Doctor’s advice and picks up a flask, which contains the green ooze.

 Sue: They’ll have to chop Stahlman’s hand off now.
 It’s the only way to be sure.

-Sue: That’s very Spock!
+Sue: That’s very Spock.
 Hang on a minute, can all the Doctors do that?
 It’s a brilliant skill to have, so why don’t all the Doctors use it?
-It’s much better than stupid psychic paper.
+It’s so much better than stupid psychic paper.

 And then the Doctor vanishes into thin air.

-Sue: Hang on a minute, why did it the TARDIS take his car with it?
-And why did it leave the nice bookcases behind?
-That seems a bit arbitrary.
+Sue: Why did the TARDIS take Bessie with it?
+And why did it leave those nice bookcases behind?
+That’s a bit arbitrary.

-Me: It’s around here that Douglas Camfield has a heart attack.
+Me: It’s around this point that Douglas Camfield had a massive heart attack.

 Sue: What?
 Was he okay?

-Me: Yes, he did recover eventually, but the stress and anguish it caused can be seen in the faces of the cast, which, perversely, helps to sell the story.
+Me: Yes, he recovered eventually, but the stress and anguish it caused is etched in the faces of the cast, which, perversely, helps to sell this story.
 Barry Letts, the show’s producer, took over, using Douglas’ camera scripts.

 Sue: Is that a disco glitter ball?

-Sue correctly works out what has happened as soon as she notices that the bookcases have been replaced by nondescript metal shelves.
+Sue figures it out as soon as she notices the garage’s wooden bookcases have been replaced by nondescript metal shelves.

 Sue: So is this like Fringe?
-We’re in a parallel reality now?
+We’re in a parallel reality?

-The mysterious signage on the wall simply confirms her theory.
+The mysterious signage on the wall confirms her theory.

-Sue: So, instead of UNIT it’s UNITY?
-With an extra ‘Y’.
-Clever.
+Sue: So, instead of UNIT, it’s UNITY?
+Clever, eh?

-There then follows a spectacular car chase, as the evil version of HAVOC try to take down the Doctor.
+There then follows a spectacular car chase as HAVOC’s evil doppelgängers attempt to capture the Doctor.